Contributing

 What we need most

-- Device testing — People with non-x4 Apollo models willing to test and report
+install-usb.shand report results - Thunderbolt device testing — People with non-x4 Apollo models willing to test and report

-- Routing table captures — DTrace or BAR0 captures from untested models
+- Routing table captures — DTrace or BAR0 captures from untested Thunderbolt models

 - Mixer daemon improvements — Protocol edge cases, error handling